2025 race

 1 Auto Pass –

-This driver and any passengers will pay normal passage fees for the Auto Road at the current 2024 rate.
+This driver and any passengers will pay normal passage fees for the Auto Road at the current toll rate.
 Please visit the auto road website for current rates Weight limit restrictions apply*.
 See Auto Road website.

 2 Auto Passes + Passengers –